Availity/availity-workflow/README.md

 }
 ```

-- `contextRewrite`: _(Optional)_ If `true`:
+- `contextRewrite`: _(Optional)_ Does not work with multiple proxy contexts.
+When `true`:
     - Rewrites the `Origin` and `Referer` headers from host to match the the proxy target url.
     - Rewrites the `Location` header from proxy to the host url.
-    - Rewrites any urls of the response body (json only) to match the url of the host.
-Only urls that match the proxy target are rewritten.
+    - Rewrites any urls of the response body (JSON only) to match the url of the host.
+Only URLs that match the proxy target are rewritten.
 This feature is useful if the proxy server sends back HATEOS links that need to work on the host.
+The proxy context is automatically appended to the host url if missing the a URL response.

 - `headers`: _(Optional)_ Send default headers to the proxy destination.